anrid/citylights/README.md

-# citylights
+# Citylights Web App.
-A web application framework based on React, Redux and WebSockets.
+A bundle of joy built with React, Redux, WebSockets and MongoDB.